haroldlinke/pyMobaLedLib/README.md

 This Branch is based on LX4.19 of the Linux version of MobaLedLib_pyProgGen

 Requirements:
-- MobaledLib 3.1.0F4 has to be installed
+- ARDUIONO IDE and MobaledLib > 3.1.0F4 has to be installed
 - Python >V3.7.0

 Installation using Python files
-1. search for the ARDUINO HOME/Arduino
+1. search for the folder ARDUINO HOME/Arduino
 2. create a subfolder pyMobaLedLib in this folder (the folder can have any Name)
 4. create a subfolder python
 5. download the branch as ZIP-file: unpack the ZIP file and copy the contents of the folder python into the folder pyMobaLedLib/python
 6. open the folder pyMobaLedLib/python
-7. start the Python file: pyMobaLedLib.py
+7. start the Python file: pyMobaLedLib.py with the command python3 pyMobaLedLib.py or python Home/Arduino/pyMobaLedLib/python/pyMobaLedLib.py
-(python Home/Arduino/pyMobaLedLib/python pyMobaLedLib.py)

 Attention LINUX Users: